Chapter 6 review questions

 2. The activities of a blue team are organized around three core functions.
 What are these three functions?
 Answer: The three core functions are: (1) Prevent, (2) Detect, and (3) Respond.

-3. According to the lesson, what is the key operational difference between a SOC and a CSIRT in terms of their activation and focus?
+3. What is the key operational difference between a SOC and a CSIRT in terms of their activation and focus?
 Answer: The key difference is that a SOC is a continuous, 24/7 operational unit focused on monitoring and alerting, while a CSIRT is an on-demand team that is activated for specific, major incidents to perform deep investigation and response.

 4. Both ethical hacking and red teaming involve authorized security testing.
 What is the primary objective that distinguishes a red team exercise from a standard ethical hacking engagement?
 Answer: The primary objective of a red team exercise is to test the organization's overall detection and response capabilities, whereas a standard ethical hack focuses on finding and fixing technical vulnerabilities.